tranghane/Java-Calculator/README.md

-# Iphone Calculator Replication
+# Iphone Calculator Replication or something close enough

 ## Target Audience
-The calculator will provide a user-friendly interface due to the inspiration of the famous Iphone.
-The project will also target a wide rage of users, anyone who in need of a reliable and easy-and-quick-to-use calculator on their electronic device.
-Whether you're solving a math problem from the homework, calculating a financial problem, or even working on an scientific problem that will decide the fate of the world, a handy calculator will come in place in a most seamlessly and efficient way.
+The calculator will provide a user-friendly interface, inspired by the famous iPhone.
+The project will also target a wide range of users, anyone who in need of a reliable and easy-and-quick-to-use calculator on their electronic device.
+Whether you're solving a math problem from homework, calculating a financial problem, or even working on a scientific problem that will decide the fate of the world, a handy calculator will come in place in a most seamless and efficient way.
 ## Feature

-- **Standard operation:** addiction, subtraction, multiplication, and division
+- **Standard operation:** addition, subtraction, multiplication, and division
-- **Continuity calculation:** allow user to follow-up the calculation with the previous result
+- **Continuity calculation:** allow user to follow up the calculation with the previous result
 - **Scientific functions:** square root, exponentiation, and trigonometric calculations.
-- **Interface:** UI similar to image below ↓
+- **Interface:** UI similar to the image below ↓
 ![img.png](img.png)

 ## Motivation